Residential Buildings

 Chris Dikeakos Architects Inc. with Wesgroup Properties

 This two-phase development in Burnaby consists of two high-rise towers.
-Tower 1 is thirty five storeys with 260 market residential units and 116 rental units in the podium.
+Tower 1 is thirty-five storeys with 260 market residential units and 116 rental units in the podium.
 Tower 2 is thirty-eight storeys with 357 market residential units.
 The project includes extensive fitness rooms and indoor/outdoor amenities for residents shared between the two buildings.

 Modern urban apartment buildings with a central walkway and greenery, black and white image.